Strophox/mazing/README.md

 # mazing
+Generating and playing around with mazes.

 ## What it is
-The central `maze.py` script provides a Maze class with methods to display as string or PNG, and separate functions implement different, well-known Maze creation algorithms.
+The central `maze.py` script provides a Maze class with methods to display as string or PNG.
+Separate functions implement different well-known maze creation algorithms.

 ## How it's used
-Run `maze.py` as main to directly try stuff out.
+Run `maze.py` as main to directly try stuff out

 ## Why
-Graph algorithms are fun, ASCII art is fun, and playing with mazes is lots of fun =)
+Graph algorithms are elegant, ASCII art is interesting, and playing with mazes is lots of fun =)

 ## Examples
 ```